-^{}We are thankful for many valuable comments and suggestions made by Enrico Diecidue, Sebastian Ebert, Kfir Eliaz, Ernst Fehr, Michihiro Kandori, Alexander Koch, David Laibson, Antoine Nebout, Andrew Oswald, Ran Spiegler, Bob Sugden, the editor, two co-editors and five anonymous referees.
-We are also grateful for helpful feedbacks by seminar and conference participants at Aarhus University, Columbia University, Copenhagen University, ETH Zurich, Frankfurt School of Finance and Management, Harvard University, Ludwig-Maximilians-University Munich, IESEG School of Management, New York University of Basel, University of Konstanz, University of Lausanne, University of Lucerne, University of Mannheim, University of Nottingham, University of Warwick, University of Zurich, as well as the FUR conference, the ESA conference, the Summer School of the Econometric Society, and the European Meeting of the Econometric Society.
-This work was supported by a grant from the Swiss National Science Foundation (#100018M_182128), a grant from the Métropole Européenne de Lille (MEL - funding scheme "Welcoming Talents") and a grant from the I-SITE UNLE (project IBEBACC - funding scheme "Chaire d'Excellence").
-The paper builds on the previous working paper Epper and Fehr-Duda (2012) "The Missing Link: Unifying Risk Taking and Time Discounting".
+Acknowledgments: We are thankful for many valuable comments and suggestions made by Enrico Diecidue, Sebastian Ebert, Kfir Eliaz, Ernst Fehr, Michihiro Kandori, Alexander Koch, David Laibson, Antoine Nebout, Andrew Oswald, Ran Spiegler, Bob Sugden, the editor, two co-editors, and five anonymous referees.
+We are also grateful for helpful feedbacks by seminar and conference participants at Aarhus University, Columbia University, Copenhagen University, ETH Zurich, Frankfurt School of Finance and Management, Harvard University, Ludwig-Maximilians-University Munich, IÉSEG School of Management, New York University, University of Basel, University of Konstanz, University of Lausanne, University of Lucerne, University of Mannheim, University of Nottingham, University of Warwick, University of Zurich, as well as the FUR conference, the ESA conference, the Summer School of the Econometric Society, and the European Meeting of the Econometric Society.
+This work was supported by a grant from the Swiss National Science Foundation (#100018M\182128), a grant from the Métropole Européenne de Lille (MEL-project: Economic Preferences and Subjective Beliefs in the Wild; funding